tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

 _Resolution of singularities via Tannaka duality_: http://arxiv.org/abs/2501.03205

+    Abstract.
+Resolving finite quotient singularities is a classical problem in algebraic geometry.
+Traditional methods of Geometric Invariant Theory (GIT) translate the singularity into a quiver representation space and take the GIT quotient with respect to a generic stability parameter.
+While this approach easily produces smooth resolutions, it fails to produce any stacky resolutions, as quiver representation spaces lack finite stabilizers.
+This paper provides an alternative framework which produces both smooth and stacky resolutions.
+Our framework is based on a trick of Abdelgadir and Segal, which deploys Tannaka duality to describe the points of the classifying stack of a finite group in terms of algebraic data.
+Abdelgadir and Segal successfully pursue this strategy and obtain smooth and stacky resolutions in the Kleinian D4 case.
+We generalize this strategy to all Kleinian singularities and obtain a series of varieties which we refer to as Clebsch-Gordan varieties.
+We provide tools to work with these Clebsch-Gordan varieties, analyze their stable loci with respect to different stability parameters, and study the Kleinian An and Dn cases in detail.

 Negut, _Category O for quantum loop algebras_: http://arxiv.org/abs/2501.00724

     Abstract.
 We generalize the Hernandez-Jimbo category O of representations